Have you heard of Jeffrey Dahmer?

 We are confronted with the challenging side of grace in the Bible's earliest chapters.
-Cain kills Abel because of his jealousy over God's acceptance of Abel's worship (Genesis 4:1-16).
-God then punishes Cain.
-However, he doesn't destroy him.
-In fact, as Cain lives out his punishment, God protects him by giving him a mark that warns others away from doing Cain harm.
+Cain killed Abel because of his jealousy over God's acceptance of Abel's worship (Genesis 4:1-16).
+God then punished Cain.
+However, he didn't destroy him.
+In fact, as Cain lived out his punishment, God protected him by giving him a mark that warned others away from doing Cain harm.
 What are we to think of this kind of justice underwritten by grace?

 Jesus forgave those who demanded his crucifixion, saying, "Father, forgive them, for they do not know what they are doing" (Luke 23:34).
 No doubt, some of those who cried, "Crucify him," at his trial were also among the three thousand who repented and were baptized at Pentecost and became part of the early church (Acts 2:38-47).
 Is there a worse sin than calling for the murder of God's Son, Israel's Messiah, and the world's hope, Jesus?
 Both Jesus and his earliest followers extended them grace.